JackRubiralta/pelican-app/README.md

     "Welcoming prospective students on spring visit days",
     // i have no idea, just

-    /// have spotlight section
+    // have spotlight section
-    /// holdidays section
+    // holidays section
     // campus events section

     //
   ]

+]

+[
+    "Politics Update: trump and biden secure enough delegates" "What is new about the digital sat",
+    "Welcoming Students on Spring Revisit Days",
+    "Tips for your spring promposal!"
+    "Letter from the editors"
+    "Recent news with the "
 ]
 ```